superpowers/docs.superpowers-html5.com/pages/en/4_first-project.md

 </div>

 You can rearrange your project's assets however you want by dragging them around.
-Double-click on an asset to open its editor in a tab, or use the "Open" button to open in a new window instead.
+Double-click on an asset to open its editor in a tab, or use the "Open in a new window" icon instead.